-A prolapse rarely gets better on its own.
+A severe prolapse rarely gets better on its own.
 Speak with your doctor if you’re unsure.
-They may recommend that you see a special physical therapist to correct the prolapse and get your organs back to where they belong!
+They may recommend that you see a special physical therapist or have surgery done to correct the prolapse and get your organs back to where they belong!

 - Chronic cough/allergies or sneezing